5 signs that your cat is in labour

 If you notice your cat struggling at any point or that she doesn’t go into labour within a few days of her due date, contact your vet.
 Make sure you provide as many details about her condition as possible and let them know what seems to be the problem.

-You can expect them to do an ultrasound or x-ray to check everything is OK internally and monitor her in hospital.
+You can expect them to do an ultrasound or x-ray to check everything is okay internally and monitor her in hospital.
 Your vet may recommend medication to help speed things along, but your beloved cat might need a caesarean if nothing else is working.

 Can I help my cat during the delivery?